This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 An additional feature that is worth considering is a rangefinder feature.

-Disadvantage: Might need 2 or 3 binoculars, as there is not the perfect model for the various types of hunting.
+Disadvantage: Might need 2 or 3 binoculars, as there is no one model for the various types of hunting

 Low Light Binoculars